Faith or Belief?

 Old Testament “Knowing”

-What I mean to say is that words like “listen/obey” (shema) could very well have carried a deep perspectival and participatory meaning with them… particularly for those who “had eyes to see.”
-People of the time were much more likely to see listening, understanding, obeying, and loving as deeply interconnected (perhaps even inseparable).
-Today, we have “pulled-apart” such ideas: separating love from reason, mind from body, individual from collective, self from world, and natural from supernatural — a fragmentation that stems from a long string of socio-political and intellectual movements traced to around the 1500s, including the Renaissance, the Scientific Revolution, the Protestant Reformation, Capitalism, the Enlightenment, Romanticism, the Industrial Revolution, and later Modernism.
+Today, we have “pulled-apart” such ideas: separating love from reason, mind from body, individual from collective, self from world, and natural from supernatural — a fragmentation that stems from a long string of socio-political and intellectual movements traced to around the 1500s, including the Renaissance, the Scientific Revolution, the Protestant Reformation, Capitalism, the Enlightenment, the Industrial Revolution, Romanticism, and Modernism.
 (This process is well articulated by John Vervaeke in Awakening from the Meaning Crisis.)

 Unfortunately now adays, “believe in God” often means to people: “subscribe to XXX set of beliefs about God.”

-As Taizé brother Jean-Marc commented on this passage: “To know God is to be truly alive.”
+“To know God is to be truly alive.”

 There are a plethora of Old Testament examples of “knowing” actually being about “living” (you will spot them all over the place!).